Skip to main content

 Question 3

 The AI correctly splits revenue by customer segments, but I was hoping to also include a time-based breakdown.
-I wasn't very specific in my query, so let's refine it further.
+Since my query wasn’t very specific, let’s refine it further.

 4. Revenue Breakdown by Time and Customer Segment